expo/expo/docs/pages/versions/unversioned/workflow/expo-cli.md

 - Building binaries (`apk` and `ipa` files) to be uploaded to the App Store and Play Store
 - Managing Apple Credentials and Google Keystores

-It also includes a web-based interface, named Expo Dev Tools, which enables you to use some of the most often used features from a quick-to-use graphical interface.
+You may use the CLI in your terminal or use the web based interface (it opens automatically by default, or you can press d from the CLI to open it on demand).
+The web interface you to use some of the most often used features from a quick-to-use graphical interface.
 We’ve only scratched the surface of what expo-cli can do so far.
 Be sure to check out all the possible commands below!

 ## Installation